 Misconception #2.
-CFS can only be used structurally in smaller, low-rise buildings.
+CFS can only be used structurally in smaller, low-rise buildings

 Untrue: CFS is suitable for mid- and multi-level buildings as well, it all depends on how it has been engineered.
 The durability of the steel, when used in framing and load-bearing systems, means it will not sag, settle or warp.

 In large projects, the stability and lateral load resistance qualities of CFS are essential assets for the building’s integrity.
-CFS is being deployed in large-scale projects such as hotel complexes, multi-storey family buildings, schools, and healthcare facilities around the world.
+CFS is being deployed in large-scale projects such as hotel complexes, multi-story family buildings, schools, and healthcare facilities around the world.

-The specialised software used to create CFS components makes many configurations and designs possible.
+The specialized software used to create CFS components makes many configurations and designs possible.
 With FRAMECAD Structure, all project specifications, including the loads, deflection and other forces , are entered in and calculated as part of the engineering of each CFS component.